martinszeltins/simple-http-proxy/README.md

 A request to `http://localhost:1234/` will be forwarded to `http://localhost:80/` with the `Host` header set to `dave.dev` and the `Accept` header set to `application/json`.

+> Note: The specified headers will be either added or overwritten in the proxied request.
+If the original request contained the header, it will be overwritten.
+If it did not, the header will be added.

 ### Making HTTPS requests to target

 Simply specify a target with `:443` port to make HTTPS requests to the target server.